Rajpratik71/Mininet-wiki/Mininet-VM-Images.md

 For your convenience, we provide pre-built VM images including Mininet and other useful software.
 The VM images are in zipped `.ovf` format (including `.vmdk` disk images), and should and should be usable with any modern x86 virtualization system.
 For information on using these VM images and/or installing Mininet from source, please see http://mininet.org/download

+_Note: The download will take some time; it’s 800MB - 1GB compressed._

 ### Recent Releases

 * **Mininet 2.2.0 on Ubuntu 14.04**